emcd/python-icecream-truck/README.rst

 Libraries can register their own configurations without overriding those of the application or other libraries.
-By default, the name of the calling module is used to register a configuration:
+By default, the name of the calling module is used to register a default configuration:

 .. code-block:: python

-    from ictruck import ModuleConfiguration, register_module
+    from ictruck import register_module
-    register_module( configuration = ModuleConfiguration( ... ) )
+    register_module( )  # Can pass custom configuration.

 Recipes for Customization
 -------------------------------------------------------------------------------